vxsx/jquery.iswitch.js/README.markdown

 TODO:
 -----
-* make a colored one
-* set settings through js, not only data-attributes

 * tweak animation with outside labels
 * rewrite all js, just too messy :D
 * disabled state (really don't want this)